-- Some examples of configurations supporting a Printer object include: - 1) An output device with no spooling capabilities - 2) An output device with a built-in spooler - 3) A print server supporting IPP with one or more associated output devices - 3a) The associated output devices may or may not be capable of spooling jobs - 3b) The associated output devices may or may not support IPP - The following figures show some examples of how Printer objects can be realized on top of various distributed printing configurations.
+Some examples of configurations supporting a Printer object include:

+- 1) An output device with no spooling capabilities - 2) An output device with a built-in spooler - 3) A print server supporting IPP with one or more associated output devices - 3a) The associated output devices may or may not be capable of spooling jobs - 3b) The associated output devices may or may not support IPP

+The following figures show some examples of how Printer objects can be realized on top of various distributed printing configurations.
 The embedded case below represents configurations 1 and 2.
-The hosted and fan-out figures below represent configurations 3a and 3b. - In this document the term "client" refers to a software entity that sends IPP operation requests to an IPP Printer object and accepts IPP operation responses.
-A client MAY be: - 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application or - 2. the print server component that sends IPP requests to either an output device or another "downstream" print server. - The term "IPP Printer" is a network entity that accepts IPP operation requests and returns IPP operation responses.
-As such, an IPP object MAY be: - 1. an (embedded) device component that accepts IPP requests and controls the device or - 2. a component of a print server that accepts IPP requests (where the print server controls one or more networked devices using IPP or other protocols).
+The hosted and fan-out figures below represent configurations 3a and 3b.

+- In this document the term "client" refers to a software entity that sends IPP operation requests to an IPP Printer object and accepts IPP operation responses.
+A client MAY be: - 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application and/or - 2. a component of athe print server that communicates (using IPP operations) with component that sends IPP requests to either an output device or another "downstream" print server.

+The term "IPP Printer" is a network entity that accepts IPP operation requests and returns IPP operation responses.
+As such, an IPP object MAY be:

+- 1. (embedded) software that controls a device an (embedded) device component that accepts IPP requests and controls the device or - 2. parta component of a print server that accepts IPP operation requests and, in turn, sends operation requests using (the IPP or other) protocol to requests (where the print server controls one or more networked device(s), devices using IPP or other protocols).
 Issue 4